 iPad Air 4 vs iPad Air 5: price

-Now that the iPad Air 5 has launched, Apple has stopped selling the iPad Air 4 online or in-store.
+Since the iPad Air 5 launched in March 2022, Apple stopped selling the iPad Air 4 online or in-store.
 That doesn’t mean you can’t get it anywhere, though, and plenty of third-party retailers are still listing it for sale.
-Now is a great time to buy if you want the previous-generation tablet, and we’ve already seen some impressive discounts.
+Now is a great time to buy if you want the previous-generation tablet, and we’ve seen some impressive discounts.

 As for the iPad Air 5, Apple lists the 64GB option for $599 (£569) for the Wi-Fi model and $749 (£719) for the Wi-Fi + Cellular version.
 When you bump the storage up to 256GB, those prices increase to $749 (£719) and $899 (£869) respectively.